Ian Parkin is the verified author of this post.

 In most cases for beginners wanting to attract something significant it is usually best to find a psychic mentor, who knows how to cast real spells for others.

-Unfortunately the internet is rife with spellworkers who want nothing more than all the money in your bank and give nothing in return.
+Unfortunately the internet is rife with spellworkers who do not know how to cast real spells, and want nothing more than to grab all your money and give you nothing in return.
 Their names even sound fake, such as Dr. Oboojubo or Rev. Goldfoot.
 Seriously?
 Their email addresses and websites change frequently.
 Or, they operate out of P.O.
 Boxes and use prepaid telephones.
+They love to post spam comments with bogus testimonials in social media posts.
+It is a constant job to flick them off and ban them from my own social networks.
 Beware of anyone using a Dr. or Rev. prefix and also stay clear of the old "satisfaction guaranteed or your money refunded" lark.
 The scammer and your money will depart by the time you realize the spell you ordered was never cast.
-Or even worse cast with negativity on your behalf!
+Or even worse - cast with negativity on your behalf!
 Remember - what you put out bounces back multiplied.

 Listen to your intuition.
-Compassionate, professional, spell casters are always kind and are never intimidating.
+There are plenty of compassionate and professional people who do know how to cast real spells for you.
+They are always kind and never intimidating.
 They may request your date of birth and/or picture, but will not ask for your social security or bank account numbers.

 Trustworthy spell casters should provide picture proof that your spell was completed.
-And most importantly they will NEVER request more money to complete your spell.
+And most importantly they will NEVER come back and request more money to complete or continue your spell.